MRCIEU/GLU/README.md

 Column | Description
 -------|--------
-Timestamp          | Required in format 'dd/mm/yy HH:MM:SS'.
+time          | Required in format 'dd/mm/yy HH:MM:SS'.
-Sensor Glucose (mmol/L)          | Sensor glucose levels.
+sgReading     | Sensor glucose levels.

 Optional columns:

 Column | Description
 -------|--------
-Meal          | Optional column, which if not blank indicates a meal timepoint.
-Exercise          | Optional column, which if not blank indicates a exercise timepoint.
-Medication          | Optional column, which if not blank indicates a medication timepoint.
-BG Reading (mmol/L)    | Blood glucose levels.
+meal         | Optional column, which if not blank indicates a meal timepoint. exercise     | Optional column, which if not blank indicates a exercise timepoint. medication   | Optional column, which if not blank indicates a medication timepoint. bgReading    | Blood glucose levels.

 NB: If you are using a common format not currently supported by GLU, you can send us some example data and we can add preprocessing for this format to the GLU tool.